Chris is one of the UK’s leading business IT journalists

 - Further reports followed on how digital businesses would disrupt industries such as retail, insurance, travel, and the automotive sector – long before most business magazines were discussing it.

-- In 2014, a Strategist article co-written with Stuart Lauchlan forced a reversal of UK government policy on its plans for the G-Cloud.
+- In 2014, a Strategist article co-written with Stuart Lauchlan forced a reversal of UK government policy on plans for the G-Cloud.

 - In 2017, Chris was the only journalist in the world to uncover Apple’s plans for a new CRM system, in a news story published in Computing.